darrellrivera/react-native-signature-capture/README.md

 ### Properties

-+ **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
-Default is false.
-Warning: Image file will be visible in gallery or any other image browsing app

 ### Methods

-+ **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback

 + **resetImage()** : when called it will clear the image on the canvas

 ### Callback Props
-+ **onSaveEvent** : Triggered when saveImage() is called, which return Base64 Encoded String and image file path.

 + **onDragEvent** : Triggered when user marks his signature on the canvas.
 This will not be called when the user does not perform any action on canvas.